 Leiden is an attractive city with a beautiful, large historic centre.
 Leiden’s charms are enhanced by the amazing range of temptations to be found in the surrounding region.
 The city is very close to the North Sea coast and to beautiful national parks in the dune landscape.
 Its suburbs to the west are attractive seaside resorts with international style.
 To the north and east, the city borders on several lakes, with ample sailing facilities.
 All of these are within easy cycling distance of Leiden.

-Leiden University is one of Europe’s top universities, it boasts twelve Nobel Prize winners, it is a member of the League of European Research Universities and positioned highly in international academic rankings.
+Leiden University is one of Europe’s top universities, it boasts sixteen Nobel Prize winners, it is a member of the League of European Research Universities and positioned highly in international academic rankings.

 Similar convenient connections are available for transport by car.
 Leiden is just a few minutes from the A4, one of the Netherlands most important motorways, and the A44.

 The history of Leiden dates back to Roman times.
-Although the city of Leiden itself is not of Roman origin, in around 50 A.D. the Romans built a fortress called Matilo in what is now the Roomburg city district.
+In around 50 A.D. the Romans built a fortress called Matilo in what is now the Roomburg city district.
 This was one of the ‘castella’ along the Old Rhine, built to protect the northern border of the Roman Empire.
-Matilo existed until about 275.
+Matilo existed until about the year 275.

 Since the 16th century, significant archaeological finds have been made, including Roman artefacts, many of which are on display in the National Museum of Antiquities located in the city centre.